D1N2O3B4/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script prints the absolute path name of the current working directory
+0-current_working_directory is a script that prints the absolute path name of the current working directory 1-listit contains a script to display the contents in your current working directory